37 Harry Potter Trivia Questions [With Answers]

 Answer: Ron Weasley and Hermione Granger.

-Why it stumps people: Neville, Luna, and Ginny all fight alongside Harry when it counts.
-They’re close friends, loyal ones.
-But the core trio is Ron and Hermione, full stop.
-This tests whether you can pick the exact pair from a lineup of characters who all deserve the title.
+Why it stumps people: Neville, Luna, and Ginny all fight beside Harry when it counts.
+Loyal to the end, every one of them.
+But the trio is Ron and Hermione, full stop.
+The question is really asking whether you can name the exact pair when half the cast has earned the word “friend.”

 3. Who tells Harry Potter “You’re a wizard, Harry”?
 (Easy)